Connection and Authorization

 }

-If the authorization is successful, the HTTP server will respond with the code 201 Created:
+In the case of successful authentication, the HTTP server will respond with code 201 Created:

 HTTP/1.1 201 Created